HarshShah1997/Shopping-Cart/README.md

 # Shopping Cart
-A simple E-commerce website using Flask.
+A simple and easy to use E-commerce website using Flask.

 ## Dependencies ##
 1. Python3